chain-mage/dataviz-project-security-indexes/README.md

 * company_location: The country where the company is headquartered.
 * company_size: The size of the company, Small (S), Medium (M), or Large (L).

 This visualization project will be valuable for cybersecurity professionals, policymakers, and researchers.
 For cybersecurity professionals, it helps identify where they would make more money or have more room to negotiate slaries.
 Policymakers can use the data to assess their country’s investment in cyber security within the private sector.
 I plan to focus on visualizing the average salaries of cyber positions across the globe for various size companies.
+I will likely make a global map with bubbles to show salaries for various countries and company sizes.

 ## Questions & Tasks